 Tempe, AZ, United States · March 30, 2012

 Designer Emily Pilloton moved to rural Bertie County, in North Carolina, to engage in a bold experiment of design-led community transformation.
 She's teaching a design-build class called Studio H that engages high schoolers' minds and bodies while bringing smart design and new opportunities to the poorest county in the state.

-Is your school or workplace divided into "creatives" versus practical people?
+Is your school or workplace divided between the "creatives" versus the practical people?
 Yet surely, David Kelley suggests, creativity is not the domain of only a chosen few.
-Telling stories from his legendary design career and his own life, he offers ways to build the confidence to create...
-(From The Design Studio session at TED2012, guest-curated by Che...
+Telling stories from his legendary design career and his own life, he offers ways to build the confidence to create.
+(From The Design Studio session at TED2012, guest-curat...